Higher and foundation tiers

 The halogens Chlorine, Bromine and iodine are all toxic gases, liquids and solids so they are often dissolved in water to make it easier and safer to handle them; for example chlorine dissolves in water to form a very pale green solution called chlorine water, similarly bromine dissolves to form a brown solution called bromine water.
 Iodine however is barely soluble in water; so to prepare iodine solution solid iodine is dissolved in a solution of potassium iodide and gently heated until the solid iodine dissolves to form a dark brown solution, which is simply referred to as iodine solution.
 Fluorine is simply too reactive to dissolve in water.

 Fluorine will react with water to form a weak acid called hydrofluoric acid and a mixture of oxygen and ozone gases.
 It is highly unlikely that you will ever handle fluorine gas, fluorine is exceptionally dangerous and will react with almost everything; often violently.
-Fluorine gas is highly toxic, inhalation can cause severe respiratory damage which can be fatal and contact with the skin will cause deep and penetrating burns.
+Fluorine gas is highly toxic gas; inhalation can cause severe respiratory damage which can be fatal and contact with the skin will cause deep and penetrating burns.

-Recall also that a solvent is a liquid that is good at dissolving substances, e.g. acetone is an
+Recall also that a solvent is a liquid that is good at dissolving substances e.g. acetone is an

 excellent solvent